Dontplay1003/SSImageTool/README.md

 - `-w` or `--workshop` to process the image for steam workshop showcase
 - `-a` or `--artwork` to process the image for steam artwork showcase

+## Other
+I'm a little busy recently, so this tools may not that perfect.
+If you have any problem, please open an issue.

 ## License
 MIT License